ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

-   links and termination points, topological relationships between nodes, links and termination points inside a network, relationships between instances belonging to different networks, links to functional data for the instances, including configuration, health, symptoms.
+   links and termination points, topological relationships between nodes, links and termination points inside a network, relationships between instances belonging to different networks, links to other non-topological data for the instances (e.g., inventory, configuration, health, symptoms).
 : The SIMAP data can be historical, real-time, or future data for 'what-if' scenarios.

 SIMAP API: